laher/mkdo/README.md

 Synopsis
 --------

-Mkdo is a simple tool for people who forget to make directories.
-I do this all the time.
+Mkdo is a simple tool for people who only remember to make directories once they already need them.

-Much like 'sudo', mkdo is prepended to an existing command to make it work better.
+Frequently I find myself typing a 'mv' command with a destination which doesn't even exist yet.
+So, this is for me.

 mkdo creates any directories mentioned in the command (if they don't already exist).